Release Notes & Frequently Asked Questions

 Purpose

-• Stay informed about the latest updates to the Centers for Disease Control and Prevention's (CDC) Respiratory Virus Data Channel, including new features and enhancements.
+• Stay informed about the latest updates to the Centers for Disease Control and Prevention's (CDC) Respiratory Illness Data Channel, including new features and enhancements.

 Understanding the data